-East County has the highest pedestrian collision rate with 13 collisions per 1,000 pedestrian trips.
-North County, by contrast, while having the highest number of pedestrian collisions, has among the lowest collision rates, at 7 per 1,000 pedestrian trips, as shown in Figure 3-23.
+South County has the highest pedestrian collision rate with 3.62 collisions per 100 pedestrian commute trips.
+North County, by contrast, while having the highest share of pedestrian collisions, has among the lowest collision rates, at 2.43 per 100 pedestrian commute trips.
+Figure 3-26 illustrates this contrast, showing the share of total pedestrian collisions as "bars" and the collisions per 100 pedestrian commute trips as a line.

-Figure 3-23 Share of Pedestrian Collisions and Collisions per 1,000 Pedestrian Commuters
+Share of Pedestrian Collisions and Figure 3-26 Collisions per 100 Pedestrian Commute Trips